jterrier84/Cardano-node-docker/README.md

 sudo wget -N https://hydra.iohk.io/build/${NODE_BUILD_NUM}/download/1/${NODE_CONFIG}-topology.json
 ```

+Note: The Docker Cardano node will access to the directories /files and /db on the host system.

+The directory /files contains the downloaded Cardano node configuration files.

+The /db directory will host the Cardano blockchain once the Docker node is started.
+It is important that the blockchain data
+are stored on the host system and not inside the Docker container, otherwise the entire blockchain would be deleted every time
+the Docker container is removed.
+Our docker image will manage this automatically.

 # 3. Build the Cardano node docker image

 At this point it's time to build the docker image.
 The image will include: